errata-ai/SubVale/README.md

 ## Usage

-The first step is to specify the location of the Vale binary in your settings file (`Preferences → Package Settings → SubVale → Settings - User`).
+The first step is to specify the location of the Vale binary in your settings file (`Preferences → Package Settings → Vale → Settings - User`).

 This package defines three commands: